Reinforcement Learning from Human Feedback

 This leads to PPO or GRPO implementations where the second policy gradient and clipping logic can be omitted, making the optimizer far closer to standard policy gradient.

 Though, there are multiple ways to implement this.
-Traditionally, the KL distance is computed with respect to each token in the completion to a prompt \(s\).
+Traditionally, the KL distance is computed with respect to each token in the completion to a prompt s.
 For reasoning training, multiple completions are sampled from one prompt, and there are multiple prompts in one batch, so the KL distance will have a shape of [B, L, N], where B is the batch size, L is the sequence length, and N is the number of completions per prompt.
-The question when implementing GRPO is: How do you sum over the KL distance and loss to design different types of value-attribution.
-In the below implementation, the loss is summed over the tokens in the completion, but mean could be an alternative.

 # B: Batch Size, L: Sequence Length, G: Number of Generations